Equality, Diversity and Human Rights

 BCHC supports the Government’s objectives to eradicate modern slavery and human trafficking and recognises the significant role the NHS has to play in both combatting it, and supporting victims.
 In particular, we are committed to ensuring our supply chains and business activities are free from ethical and labour standards abuses.
 We have taken steps to assess and manage that risk and put in place mechanisms to monitor their effectiveness.
 Steps taken to date include:

-This statement has been approved by the Trust Board on 5th October 2023 and will be reviewed annually.
+This statement was approved by the BCHC Board of Directors on 5th December 2024 and will be reviewed annually.

 Workforce Disability Equality Standard (WDES)